EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/shieldarchitecture.rst

 	:align: center

 Ericom Shield includes 5 separate logical components each containing several microservices.
 These microservices are published as
-Docker containers on Linux servers (running Ubuntu/CentOS on them).
+Docker containers on Linux Ubuntu servers.

 The components can be installed together on a single machine or separated on different machines and locations.
 Some in the Domain, others in the DMZ - with great flexibility and according to the customers' needs.